gopinathreddyreddy/testautomation/README.md

 # test automation script :

-Generate test case from the log file and scripts web service tests automatically runs with expected results.:)
+Generate test case from the log file and the scripts will webservice tests run automatically with expected results.:)